Community Climate Funding logo Community Climate Funding logo

 Land Acquisition

-• HCTF does not fund invasive species programs, however, Action Grants may support targeted projects that aim to change behaviours or practices related to invasive species management, include initial control efforts, focus on a specific audience and location, and that have a supporting plan for future long-term controls.
+• Invasive species programs, however, Action grants may support targeted projects that aim to change behaviors or practices related to invasive species management, include initial control efforts, focus on a specific audience and location that have a supporting plan for future long term controls.

 Reporting Requirements